colejd/guify/readme.md

 - `dev`: Creates `/lib/guify.js`.
 - `dev:watch`: Runs `dev` and serves the `/example` directory as a static web page.

+If you're working with Visual Studio Code, download my [CSJS Syntax Highlighter]() plugin to help when editing any of the `.csjs.js` files in `/styles`.

 ## Changelog
 See [changelog.md](/changelog.md).